neriousy/gemini-mcp/README.md

 ## License

-ISC License - see LICENSE file for details
+MIT License - see LICENSE file for details

-## Roadmap

-Planned enhancements:
-- Direct code generation and modification tools
-- Automated test generation
-- Code refactoring assistance
-- Enhanced error handling and debugging tools
-- Support for additional Gemini models and configurations